mwinton/w266-final-project/README.md

 - The "question types" files need to be extracted into `./questiontypes`.
 - The COCO images need to be extracted into `./images`.
 - The "complementary pairs" files need to be extracted into `./pairs`. _NOTE: these aren't used in the demo notebook yet_

+Sample runs:

+All runs need to be launched from the ./bin directory

+1. Train the SAN model (model num 2) on all the train/val samples. runtime will be quite high (~3hrs per epoch on Nvidia K80)

+   > python3 ./visualqa.py --verbose --model 2

+2. Train the SAN model with smaller train/val set

+   > python3 ./visualqa.py --verbose --model 2 --max_train_size 20000 -max_val_size 10000